 - The Tree of Knowledge vs the Tree of Life

 When the new Adam and Eve broke God' s trust by eating the fruit from the Tree of Knowledge, they were chased out from the Garden of Eden.
-God then prevent them from eating the fruit from the Tree of Life.
+God then prevented them from eating the fruit from the Tree of Life.
 As no description is given, there are conflicting interpretations on what the two fruit trees are.
 Some say that the Tree of Knowledge was an apple tree, which was not by any mean a tropical tree of Southeast Asia.
 That explains why the eastern world knows nothing about the Tree of Knowledge (of God and Evil).
 On the other hand, the eastern concept of seven spectrums was not known or ignored to the western Zoroastrianism.

-- Karna as a prince of Anga
+- Karna as a Prince of Anga

 - Dvaravati at Gujarat

 Gujarat as part of the Indus Valley, might have connection with both the naga king of the Mahabharata and later the Indo-Aryan speakers Rajputs more than any other part of India.
-There is still speculation that a big chunk of ancient Gujarat was under the water and constituted the kingdom of the naga king.
+There is still speculation that a big chunk of ancient Gujarat was under the water and constituted the kingdom of the Naga king.
 Gujurat might receive the name as Dvaravati, as an important sea port and maritime gate to both the West and the East.
 To reflect back, the connection between Gujarat and the Southeast Asian Dvaravati dated from the arrival of the Sakas by both land and sea route.

 - The Dvaravati of Mahabharata